mzabaluev/mrkl/README.md

 The input to make a leaf node cannot yet be provided incrementally.
 There is an idea how to implement this in an elegant way.

-An extension can be provided to build trees from input streams where hashed data is delivered in a sub-band channel alongside leaf-stored values (like in the item values of `std::iter::Enumerate`).
+An extension can be provided to build trees from iterated input where data to hash is delivered multiplexed alongside the values to store as leaf data (like in the item values of `std::iter::Enumerate`).

 ## License